 Here is what we know.
 As long as Instagram has them on the platform, they are a viable search tool and a viable way to gain traffic and visibility.
 It’s absolutely true that they don’t hold the power they used to.
 But we believe they are still worth your time and effort.
 A post with at least one Instagram hashtag averages 12.6% more engagement than posts without a hashtag.

 How Many Should I Use?

 IG allows a maximum of 30 per post.
-We suggest using 15 or more relevant hashtags every time you post and 1-5 per story.
+We suggest using 15 or more relevant hashtags every time you post and one to five per story.

 There are varying opinions about the number of hashtags to use per post.
 Differing opinions seem to be based on different niches.
 There are many communities within Instagram and practices are unique within each.
 What is looked upon negatively in one is accepted behavior in another.
 Pay attention to this because your followers’ feelings and judgments are as real and powerful as the algorithm itself.

 As far as Instagram is concerned, they created hashtags as a search tool.
 As long as you are following Instagram guidelines, which we will go over in detail, you should use as many relevant hashtags within their limits.
 If you don’t it’s like leaving money on the table.
 But be sure to count.
 Just this morning I forgot to count and over-estimated.
 IG posted my picture and deleted my entire text.